Sammaye/MongoYii/protected/extensions/MongoYii/readme.md

 	Yii::app()->mongodb->test->collection->find(array('name' => 'sammaye'));

-So the active record element of YiiMongo can quckly disappear if needed.
+So the active record element of MongoYii can quckly disappear if needed.

 ## EMongoModel